rtrujillor/angular2-poc/README.md

 [![Code Climate](https://codeclimate.com/repos/5761486356f44e006d006443/badges/5eb55389e31b6298494f/gpa.svg)](https://codeclimate.com/repos/5761486356f44e006d006443/feed)
 # Angular 2 QuickStart Source

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.
+This repository holds the TypeScript source code of the Tutorial [Tutoraial : Tour oh heroes ](https://angular.io/docs/ts/latest/tutorial/), the foundation for most of the documentation samples and potentially a good starting point for your ivestigations with Angular 2.

-It's been extended with testing support so you can start writing tests immediately, and has been reestructured to organize  the source files better
+It's been extended with testing support so you can start writing tests immediately, and has been reestructured to organize  the source files better.

-**This is not the perfect arrangement for your application.
-It is not designed for production.
-It exists primarily to get you started quickly with learning and prototyping in Angular 2**

-We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
-Please keep that in mind before posting issues and PRs.

-## Create a new project based on the QuickStart
+## Create a new project based on the tutorial

 Clone this repo into new project folder (e.g., `my-proj`).
 ```bash